syncfusion-content/blazor-docs/blazor/appearance/icons.md

 # Icons Library

 The Syncfusion Blazor library provides the set of `base64` formatted font icons which are being used in the Syncfusion Blazor components.
-These can be utilized in your web application also as needed.
+These can be utilized in the web application also as needed.

 ## Steps to use Icon

 1. Add a class `e-icons` to the HTML element that shows the icon.
 This class contains the font-family and common property of the font icons.

 2. Add the icon class with corresponding icon content from the [available icons](#available-icons).
-For example, the below code snippet represents the search icon class.
+For example, the following code snippet represents the search icon class.

     ```css
     .e-search:before{